 Some tools might seem indispensable.
 However, you can still opt for cheaper plans or alternatives, reducing your expenditure.
 This is why SaaS subscriptions are discretionary.

-Perks are essential to attracting top talent to your company making them the most essential cost on this list.
+Perks are essential to attracting top talent to your company, making them the most essential cost on this list.
 However, you control the amount of money you spend offering perks.

 Here are some examples of employee perks:

-- Pantry and food
+- Pantry and dining out

 - On-site entertainment